Most people don't usually associate cancer with teens because it's more common

 these healthy cells will start to grow again and most of the side effects will disappear.

-using radiation to kill cancer cells.
-Radiotherapy machines deliver powerful X-rays
+who specializes in using radiation to kill cancer cells.
+Radiotherapy machines deliver

-or high-energy electrons to the part of the body that's affected by cancer.
-After
+powerful X-rays or high-energy electrons to the part of the body that's affected by

-repeated doses of high levels of radiation, many cancerous tumors shrink or disappear.
+cancer.
+After repeated doses of high levels of radiation, many cancerous tumors shrink

 Radiation therapy is generally painless, but there may be some side effect, such